 Materials and methods

 The experiment was conducted at the Instructional Cum Research Farm, Department of Horticulture, School of Agricultural Sciences, Nagaland University, Nagaland (India) during 2021 and 2022 under a 50% shade net.
-The site has a humid subtropical climate with 70–85% humidity (25°45'53’ ‘N, 93°53'04 ‘’ E; 310 m asl).
+The site???
+Under green house or under open field? has a humid subtropical climate with 70–85% humidity (25°45'53’ ‘N, 93°53'04 ‘’ E; 310 m asl).
 Summer temperatures range from 21°C to 33°C, whereas winter temperatures vary between 10°C and 15°C, occasionally dropping to 8°C. Under the shade net, temperatures ranged from 8.9°C to 24°C from November to January.
 The area receives 2000–2500 mm of rainfall from April to September, with drier conditions from November to March.
 The soil was sandy loam to sandy clay loam with a pH of 4.5–6.5.

 Rootstocks: In this study, eight citrus rootstcoks - Indian wild orange (Citrus indica), Tasi orange (Citrus sinensis), Rangpur lime (Citrus limonia), Khasi papeda (Citrus papeda), Citrange (Poncirussp.), Karna katta (Citrus karna), Kachai lemon (Citrus jambhiri), and Rough lemon (Citrus jambhiri) were evaluated in a nursery under shade net conditions.
 The experiment was laid out in a completely randomized block design (CRBD) and was replicated three times.
 Seeds were extracted from healthy and fully mature fruits, washed, shade-dried, and soaked in GA3 (200 ppm) for 24 h to promote germination.
 Fifty seeds per replicate were sown in a pro-tray (265 × 525 mm) filled with a 1:1 mixture of cocopeat and vermicompost in January.
 Once the seedlings reached 4–6 leaf stage, they were transplanted into polybags (15 × 25 cm) filled with a potting mix containing equal parts of fertile soil, sand and well-decomposed farmyard manure (1:1:1).